jbdakeyo/IsopolySolarWind/README.md

 ```
 ![image](isopoly_example.png)

-Examples for all the thermal regimes and types of solution (f-subsonic and f-supersonic) can be seen in `ExampleNotebook.ipynb`
+Other examples for all the thermal regimes and types of solution (f-subsonic and f-supersonic) can be seen in `ExampleNotebook.ipynb`